murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 >
 >    • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
 You will use this information below to build your command.
 >
 >    • We want Stacks to understand which individuals in our study belong to which population.
 Stacks uses a so-called population map.
 The file contains sample names as well as populations.
 The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
 All 12 samples are at the file path below.
 Copy it into the `gbs/` folder you should currently be in.
-Note that all the samples have been assigned to a single "dummy" population, 'SINGLE_POP', just while we are establishing the optimal value of M in this current exerise.
+Note that all the samples have been assigned to a single "dummy" population, 'SINGLE_POP', just while we are establishing the optimal value of M in this current exercise.
 >
 >    `/nesi/project/nesi02659/obss_2021/resources/day3/popmap.txt`
 >
 >    • Make sure you specify this population map to the denovo_map.pl command.
 >
->    • Specify `-r/--min-samples-per-pop` at 0.8, requiring 80% of samples to have a given locus for it to be kept in the output.
 {: .challenge}

-**PAUSE**

 > ## Exercise
-> • In groups of 2, it is time to run an optimisation.
-So have a sip until your neighbor catch up or help them along.
-There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`).
-Choose which values of `M`  you want to run (M<10), not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
-You can vary M (between 1 and 8).

-Note: If you find most M values already running in the spreadsheet, we could take the chance to opti could vary -r away from 0.8 (!!!) to see how that affect the results.
+> •
 >
 > • Set `n` = to `M`, so if you set `M` at 3, set `n` at 3.
 >